 Hi Stacey!
 I think the first and most important thing is to realize that it is not in our place to change others.

 While we can disagree with the choices people make, and we certainly can let them know our unhappiness with what they do, we have to respect that it’s their life and it’s up to them to decide what they want to do.
 To the point where we want to “change” them, reflects a disrespect of who they are as individuals and what they stand for.

 This applies to everyone – be it friends, family, or partners.

 The bigger question is to ask ourselves – Are we okay with who they are?
 Can we accept them the way they are right now?
 If they are to remain like this for the rest of their lives, will we want to continue to be with them?

 If the answer is yes, then the issue probably isn’t that fundamental.
 Don’t focus your energy on the things they do that makes us unhappy.
 Rather, focus on the things they do right that makes us happy – the very reason why we are with them to begin with.

 At the same time, use those annoyances to improve ourselves.
-Behind every annoyance we have with others, reflects an opportunity for growth inside us.
+Behind every annoyance we have with others, reflects an opportunity for growth inside us — something that I cover in Day 22 Task: Mirror an Annoyance of Be a Better Me in 30 Days Program.
 It’s usually a case of (a) an unfulfilled desire inside us or (b) an unresolved issue from the past.
 I covered this in one of the Ask Celes questions yesterday.
 Read: Ask Celes – How Can One Be More Accepting of Others?

 If the answer is no, and that it’s a make-or-break factor (i.e. it’s a determining factor for you), then let the other party know, by way of an open, heart-to-heart discussion.